bnachyla/nbc-recruitment/README.md

 ## What we want you to do

 You're provided with the class `CurrencyWallet`.
-Inside this class you can only find an BigDecimal `budget` in PLN.
+Inside this class you can only find a BigDecimal `budget` (in PLN).
-Please implement all the necessary things in the class in order to be able to perform following task
+Please implement all the necessary things in the class in order to be able to perform following task:

-    * Create endpoint which with given budget tries to buy one unit of each currency from the sample response shown above.
+    * Create endpoint which with given budget tries to buy one unit of each currency from the list of currency codes that is given as in input.
     * Check if you have enough money in your budget to buy all the currencies.
 If not, try to show it somehow.
     * Implement endpoint `/balance` which displays how much money you have left in the budget and what currencies you have bought.